Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Panel geometry and opening coordination with structural and architectural teams.
+Panel geometry and opening coordination with structural and architectural teams — including dock, drive-in, storefront, and HVAC louver placement in panels before concrete is poured.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Casting-bed planning that protects access and the vertical critical path.
+Casting-bed planning that protects access and the vertical critical path on Georgetown sites — crane pad placement on limestone terrain requires early planning to avoid expensive mobilization issues during erection.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Erection logistics for cranes, brace points, steel, and roof sequencing.
+Erection logistics for cranes, brace points, steel, and roof sequencing in the tight Williamson County subcontractor market where crane availability is competitive.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Envelope completion planning around sealants, glazing, and dock openings
+Envelope completion planning around sealants, glazing, dock equipment, and overhead-door openings that must be coordinated before the shell is closed

-Envelope completion planning around sealants, glazing, and dock openings.
+Envelope completion planning around sealants, glazing, dock equipment, and overhead-door openings that must be coordinated before the shell is closed.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.